-In the case of any disciplinary grievance that is appealable through Step IV, any or all appeal procedures and the review and/or determination of the Step IV grievance, may be conducted by the General Manager or their designee, in accordance with the requirements of the Public Safety Officers

-Procedural Bill of Rights Act.
+In the case of any disciplinary grievance that is appealable through Step IV pursuant to Section 17.9, any or all appeal procedures and the review and/or determination of the Step IV grievance, may be conducted by the General Manager or their designee, in accordance with the requirements of the Public Safety Officers Procedural Bill of Rights Act.
 Furthermore, the District will only provide documents concerning an employee's disciplinary action to the POA upon written request of the employee.
-No disciplinary grievance of a written reprimand may proceed to Step V because the decision of the General Manager at Step IV shall be final.
+No disciplinary grievance may proceed to Step V because the decision of the General Manager at Step IV shall be final.

-SECTION 15.7 - STEP V
+SECTION 15.6 - STEP V